Master Digital Marketing, WordPress, SEO

 It is one of the best Google fonts that you can use for writing the headings and sidebars of your websites and blogs.

-Have you made your mind selecting the desired font for your website, I am sure you have done.
+Have you made up your mind about selecting the desired font for your website, I am sure you have done so.

 Although, these days most of the themes come up with all the fonts, but just in case yours doesn’t have what you are looking for.